crega/ResultObjectVsException/README.md

             private readonly long _numberOfIterations = 1_000_000;
 ```

-### To run benchmark position yourself in root of solution and run
+### To run benchmark position yourself in root of solution and run in terminal

 ```powershell
 dotnet run --project .\ResultObjectVsException.csproj -c Release